microsoft/vscode-docs/docs/editor/vscode-web.md

 ### Browser support

 You can use VS Code for the Web in Chrome, Edge, Firefox, and Safari.
+Webviews might appear differently or have some unexpected behavior in Firefox and Safari.

 ### File system API